allena29/brewerslabng/Documentation/Voodoo-Python-Access-To-Yang.md

 To explore how the API access works the [Integration Test Yang File](yang/integrationtest.yang) can be used with ipython [see configuration notes for ipython tab-completion of second level objects](ipython/README.md).

+See a screen cast demo of an early version: [https://asciinema.org/a/231374](https://asciinema.org/a/231374)

+Play in a webbrower: [https://repl.it/@allena29/SomeVoodooMag](https://repl.it/@allena29/SomeVoodooMag)

 ```
 In [1]: import blng.Voodoo